-Robots have 30 s to get into position for the Penalty Kickpenalty kick.
-At the end of 30 s, the game changes to the Set state with free kick set state with penalty kick sub-state active.
-Similar to a kick-off, during the Set set state the robots are waiting for the Penalty Kick penalty kick to commence.
+Robots have 30 s to get into position for the penalty kick.
+At the end of 30 s, the game changes to the set state with penalty kick sub-state active.
+Similar to a kick-off, during the set state the robots are waiting for the penalty kick to commence.
 Standard penalties apply.
 Additionally, only the goalkeeper robot from the defending team may be within the penalty area.
 The goalkeeper robot must either be touching the goal line or stay outside its own penalty area.
-If the goalkeeper positioned itself inside the goal area but ahead of the goal line it is placed back by the referee during Set set state, so the center of its feet touches the center of the goal line.
+If the goalkeeper positioned itself inside the goal area but ahead of the goal line it is placed back by the referee during set state, so the center of its feet touches the center of the goal line.
 The placement should happen perpendicular to the goal line without rotating the robot.
-If this manual placement would lead to a position the robot collides with a goal postgoalpost, it is placed inside or outside the goal post goalpost on the goal line, depending on which position is closer.
-Only one robot from the attacking team may be within the penalty area, and it may not block the penalty spotmark.
-Blocking the penalty spotmark is considered to be an illegal position.
+If this manual placement would lead to a position the robot collides with a goalpost, it is placed inside or outside the goalpost on the goal line, depending on which position is closer.
+Only one robot from the attacking team may be within the penalty area, and it may not block the penalty mark.
+Blocking the penalty mark is considered to be an illegal position.
 All robots that do not reach legal positions will be penalized with the "Illegal Positioning" penalty (see Section 4.4).

-The referee should also place the ball on the penalty spot during Setmark during set.
-The referee signals the Penalty Kick penalty kick commences by blowing the whistle once, and calling "Playing".
-The game switches to the free kick penalty kick sub-state of the Playing playing game state, and the game clock is resumed.
-(Note that the GameContoller signal is delayed by 15 s when switching from Set to free kick set to penalty kick sub-state).
-The attacking team has 30 s to complete the Penalty Kickpenalty kick.
+The referee should also place the ball on the penalty mark during set.
+The referee signals the penalty kick commences by blowing the whistle once, and calling "Playing".
+The game switches to the penalty kick sub-state of the playing game state, and the game clock is resumed.
+(Note that the GameContoller signal is delayed by $15\,\mathrm{s}$ when switching from set to penalty kick sub-state).
+The attacking team has $30\,\mathrm{s}$ to complete the penalty kick.

-During the Penalty Kickpenalty kick:
+During the penalty kick:

 - 1. The defensive goalkeeper robot must always be in contact with the goal line if it is inside the penalty area, and must remain on its feet.
-The goalkeeper is only permitted to "dive", and be off it's its feet after the attacking robot has touched the ball. - 2.
+The goalkeeper is only permitted to "dive", and be off its feet after the attacking robot has touched the ball. - 2.
 The attacking robot may move freely. - 3.
 All robots must be within the field-of-play.
 That is, robots may not be outside the field lines, but within the field border. - 4.
 No other robots may enter the penalty area (see Section 4.4). - 5.
-Additional penalties against any further robots, including Pushingpushing, do not result in an additional Free Kickfree kick, but still use the appropriate removal penalty.
+Additional penalties against any further robots, including pushing, do not result in an additional free kick, but still use the appropriate removal penalty.

 The attacking robot (taking the penalty kick) may only score a goal if it touches the ball once.
 Once the attacking robot has touched the ball, it may not score a goal until another robot (from either team) touches the ball.
-If this robot "scores", it results in a Goal goal kick (see Section 3.3.1).
+If this robot "scores", it results in a goal kick (see Section 3.3.1).

-The Penalty Kick penalty kick is deemed completed if:
+The penalty kick is deemed completed if: